joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/testing-and-build.md

 tracked fixture conventions are documented in [`tests/fixtures/README.md`](../tests/fixtures/README.md).

-All tools expect a user-supplied matching Japanese ROM.
+ROM build and audit tools expect a user-supplied matching Japanese ROM.
+The rescue-password converter and some source/graphics checks also run without one.
 A convenient shell variable is:

 ```sh
 ROM="Fushigi no Dungeon - Fuurai no Shiren GB2 - Sabaku no Majou (Japan).gbc"